TosbackCgusBridge-Bot/CGUs-versions/Oreilly/Privacy Policy.md

 O'Reilly and Safari are both based in the United States of America.

-5.1 Safari Privacy Shield Certification
+5.1 Privacy Shield Certification

-Safari (and entities and subsidiaries that are, or may become, covered by Safari's privacy shield certification) participates in and has certified its compliance with the EU-U.S. Privacy Shield Framework and the Swiss-U.S. Privacy Shield Framework (collectively the "Privacy Shield Framework").
-Safari is committed to subjecting all personal data received from European Union (EU) member countries and Switzerland ("Privacy Shield Covered Data"), respectively, in reliance on each Privacy Shield Framework, to the Framework's applicable Principles of Notice, Choice, Accountability for Onward Transfer, Security, Data Integrity and Purpose Limitation, Access, and Recourse, Enforcement and Liability, including the 16 supplemental principles described in each Privacy Shield Framework (collectively, the "Privacy Shield Principles").
-Safari has certified to the Department of Commerce that it adheres to the Privacy Shield Principles.
-To learn more about the Privacy Shield Framework and to view Safari's certification, please visit the U.S. Department of Commerce's Privacy Shield List available at https://www.privacyshield.gov.
+O'Reilly Media, Inc. and Safari Books Online, LLC (and entities and subsidiaries that are, or may become, covered by O'Reilly or Safari's privacy shield certification) participates in and have certified its compliance with the EU-U.S. Privacy Shield Framework and the Swiss-U.S. Privacy Shield Framework (collectively the "Privacy Shield Framework").
+O'Reilly and Safari are committed to subjecting all personal data received from European Union (EU) member countries and Switzerland ("Privacy Shield Covered Data"), respectively, in reliance on each Privacy Shield Framework, to the Framework's applicable Principles of Notice, Choice, Accountability for Onward Transfer, Security, Data Integrity and Purpose Limitation, Access, and Recourse, Enforcement and Liability, including the 16 supplemental principles described in each Privacy Shield Framework (collectively, the "Privacy Shield Principles").
+O'Reilly and Safari have each certified to the Department of Commerce that it adheres to the Privacy Shield Principles.
+To learn more about the Privacy Shield Framework and to view O'Reilly and Safari's certifications, please visit the U.S. Department of Commerce's Privacy Shield List available at https://www.privacyshield.gov.
 If there is any conflict between the terms in this Policy and the Privacy Shield Principles, the Privacy Shield Principles shall govern.
-Additionally, Safari may protect your data through other legally-valid methods, including international data transfer agreements.
+Additionally, O'Reilly and Safari may protect your data through other legally-valid methods, including international data transfer agreements.

-Under the Privacy Shield Framework, Safari collects, uses, and discloses Privacy Shield Covered Data for the purposes described in this Policy.
-Under the Privacy Shield Framework, as described in Section 6 below, you may inquire as to whether Safari is processing personal information about you, request access to Personal Information, and ask that we correct, amend or delete your personal information where it is inaccurate or has been processed in violation of the Privacy Shield Principles.
-Safari is responsible for the processing of personal data it receives, under each Privacy Shield Framework, and subsequently transfers to a third party acting as an agent on its behalf.
-Privacy Shield requires that Safari remain liable should its third parties process personal information in a manner inconsistent with the Privacy Shield Principles.
-Safari complies with the Privacy Shield Principles for all onward transfers of personal data from the EU and Switzerland, including the onward transfer liability provisions.
+Under the Privacy Shield Framework, O'Reilly and Safari collect, use, and disclose Privacy Shield Covered Data for the purposes described in this Policy.
+Under the Privacy Shield Framework, as described in Section 6 below, you may inquire as to whether O'Reilly and/or Safari is processing personal information about you, request access to Personal Information, and ask that we correct, amend or delete your personal information where it is inaccurate or has been processed in violation of the Privacy Shield Principles.
+O'Reilly and Safari are responsible for the processing of personal data each receives, under each Privacy Shield Framework, and subsequently transfers to a third party acting as an agent on its behalf.
+Privacy Shield requires that O'Reilly and Safari remain liable should its third parties process personal information in a manner inconsistent with the Privacy Shield Principles.
+O'Reilly and Safari comply with the Privacy Shield Principles for all onward transfers of personal data from the EU and Switzerland, including the onward transfer liability provisions.

-With respect to Privacy Shield Covered Data received or transferred pursuant to the Privacy Shield Framework, Safari is subject to the investigatory and enforcement powers of the U.S. Federal Trade Commission (the "FTC").
-The FTC has jurisdiction over Safari's compliance with the Privacy Shield Framework.
+With respect to Privacy Shield Covered Data received or transferred pursuant to the Privacy Shield Framework, O'Reilly and Safari are subject to the investigatory and enforcement powers of the U.S. Federal Trade Commission (the "FTC").
+The FTC has jurisdiction over O'Reilly and Safari's compliance with the Privacy Shield Framework.
 In certain situations, we may be required to disclose personal data in response to lawful requests by public authorities, including to meet national security or law enforcement requirements.

 If you are an EU or Swiss citizen and feel that we are not abiding by the terms of this Privacy Notice, or that we are not in compliance with the Privacy Shield Principles, please contact us by using the contact information provided at the top of this Privacy Policy.